Shafledome/yatam-web-server/README.md

 		"appId":  "appId",
 		"measurementId":  "measurementId"
 	}
-3. Change the words between " ": *[apiKey]* (not deleting " ") with the real configuration in YATAM Firebase page -> Configuration -> Firebase SDK snipett CDN.
+3. Change the words between " ": *apiKey* (not deleting " ") with the real configuration in Firebase page -> Configuration -> Firebase SDK snipett CDN.
-4. Change filename from env to .env
+4. Change file name from env to .env
 5. .gitignore file would ignore this file to upload it, but do not try to add it to the commit...

 ## How to "Code" in the project